minhajuddin12/Assignment-Submission-Management-System/README.md

 **Student**
 - View only published assignments for their own classroom
 - View assignment details and deadline
-- Submit an answer; update it up until the deadline (locked once graded or past due)
+- Submit an answer; update it up until the deadline.
 - View submission status, marks, and teacher feedback

 ##Tech stack